9 MCAT Reddit Study Tips That Are Absolutely Wrong

 8. Identify Your Preferred Learning Style and Stick to It

 The concept of learning styles (e.g., visual, auditory, tactile) has stuck around because it neatly explains differences in academic performance, intelligence, and ability to focus and engage with the material.
 However, the learning community today favors a more nuanced approach to learning styles and their use.

 Everyone in fact can benefit from every learning style at one point or another, depending on things such as what they’re learning, why and how they’re learning it, and how interested they are in the material at baseline.

 Our mood and other factors entirely out of our control can also influence what learning styles we prefer at any given moment, and how successful they are.
 One example of this is the fact that some people like learning with videos whereas others prefer to read.

 There is a range of possible explanations for these differences, but it could be that some like the way videos tend to create combined visual and auditory stories or presentations of material for you, whereas others would rather use their own voice to create such stories or connections from written words and static images.

 Regardless, in today’s educational environment, electronic resources and textbooks alike have their place in learning science and medicine.
 Most, if not all, universities and med schools today expect students to be proficient in and utilize both to study.

 9. Follow My Mcat Study Tips, but Ignore Advice From Others on This Thread/Sub

 For additional MCAT help, study tips and test-taking strategies, creating a custom study schedule, and general med school and MCAT advice, Elite Medical Prep is here to help!
-To enlist the help of one of our excellent 1-on-1 tutors schedule your free consultation today!
+Check out our tutors and learn more about our MCAT tutoring schedule today!